Sustainable Aviation Fuels(SAF)

 Aiming to be the Biggest Supply System in Japan

-SAF*1 refers to low-carbon, sustainable aircraft fuels made using waste oil, biomass, or waste materials.
+SAF*1 refers to low-carbon, sustainable aviation fuels made from used cooking oil, biomass, and waste residues.

-Noticing this trend, the ENEOS Group is moving ahead with importing SAF and quickly establishing a supply chain, and at the same time, working towards starting operation of its first plant.
+Considering this movement, the ENEOS Group is committing ahead with importing SAF and quickly establishing a supply chain, and at the same time, working towards starting operation of Wakayama SAF refinery.

 • Sustainable Aviation Fuel